usncahill/MMM-GoogleTasks/README.md

 ## Authentication Setup
 Google Tasks API an authenticated OAuth2 client:
 1. Go [here](https://developers.google.com/tasks/quickstart/nodejs), and click "Enable the Google Tasks API" button.
 Follow the steps.
-2. After the directions browse to [console.cloud.google.com/apis/credentials](console.cloud.google.com/apis/credentials) page of your project, click the download button on the Actions column of the OAuth 2.0 Client IDs table on the console.cloud.google.com/apis/credentials page of your project) and save the file as credentials.json in your MMM-GoogleTasks directory (MagicMirror/modules/MMM-GoogleTasks/).
+2. After the directions,
+* browse to [console.cloud.google.com/apis/credentials](console.cloud.google.com/apis/credentials) page of your project,
+* click the download button on the Actions column of the OAuth 2.0 Client IDs table, and
+* save the file as credentials.json in your MMM-GoogleTasks directory (MagicMirror/modules/MMM-GoogleTasks/).
 4. [Enable Google Tasks API](https://console.cloud.google.com/apis/library/tasks.googleapis.com).
 Select the same project as in step 1.
 5. Run authenticate.js:<br />`node ./authenticate.js`
 6. Follow the instructions and it should print your lists.
 Copy the ID of the list you want to the config listID.